Our Values

 Making space and taking space

-All four of us are art makers
+All seven of us are art makers and teaching artists

 Determine together how, when, and if to invite additional collaborators for projects, expand our collaborative group